- Purchase the complete Expat Arrivals South Africa Guide (PDF)

 Banking in South Africa

 The four major banks are Absa, First National Bank (known as FNB), Standard Bank and Nedbank.
-Banks are generally open from 8.30am to 3.30pm Monday to Friday, and till 11am on Saturdays, although branches in airports often have extended hours.
-All four have good online and mobile banking systems for customers' day-to-day banking needs.
+Banks are generally open from 8.30am to 3.30pm Monday to Friday, closing at 11am on Saturdays, although branches in airports often have extended hours.
+All four major banks have good online and mobile banking systems for customers' day-to-day banking needs.

 Opening a bank account